litesystems/YMNetworkActivityManager/README.md

 YMNetworkActivityManager
 ========================
-**YMNetworkActivityManager** is a manager class of the little network activity indicator in the  status bar.
+**YMNetworkActivityManager** is a manager class of the network activity indicator in the status bar.

 Requirements
 ============